vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 #### Object Storage

+Object storage is a scalable and cost-effective storage solution that is used in Mastodon to store and manage large volumes of unstructured data, such as media files (images, videos, and audio) and static assets.
+In Mastodon, object storage plays a crucial role in efficiently handling and serving user-uploaded media content.

+Here's how object storage is used in Mastodon:

+- Media uploads: When users upload media files, such as images or videos, to Mastodon, these files are stored in object storage.
+These storage systems provide high availability, durability, and scalability, ensuring that the uploaded media is securely stored and accessible when needed.
+- Media processing: After the media files are uploaded, Mastodon performs various processing tasks, such as resizing images, creating thumbnails, and transcoding videos.
+The processed files are then stored back into the object storage for serving to users.
+- Content delivery: Mastodon serves the media content stored in object storage directly to users.
+Object storage systems typically support content delivery through URLs, which can be used by Mastodon to embed media files in toots or serve them through media previews.
+This ensures that the media content is efficiently served to users without overloading the Mastodon application server.
+- Cache and CDN integration: Object storage systems often support integration with content delivery networks (CDNs) to improve the performance of media delivery.
+Mastodon can leverage this integration to cache and distribute media content to users from a CDN, reducing the load on the object storage system and improving the user experience.

 We use the Digital Ocean Spaces service, which is an S3-compatible object storage provider and includes a content delivery network (CDN) to distribute attached media to multiple points, reducing access latency for users and federated instances.

 Example of `.env.production` configuration settings relevant to Digital Ocean Spaces: